 Writers of all levels of experience are very welcome.
 Come prepared to write a complete script.
 Participants can also choose to work and work on a new ten-page scene from a longer piece.

 The workshop will take place via Zoom.
 Zoom link instructions will be emailed at the time of registration.
 Please check spam filter and email [email protected] with questions.

-Please note: This class will be taught on Zoom.The Altman Person of Color Scholarships and the need-based scholarships are free and given on a first come, first served basis—no more than one every other month.
+Please note: This class will be taught on Zoom.The Altman Person of Color Scholarships and the need-based scholarships are free and given on a first come, first served basis for students living in the United States—no more than one every other month.
 Please notify us right away if your plans change and you cannot attend the class.
 We will then reopen the slot so another student may register.
 Please refer to our Scholarships page before registering for Person of Color Scholarship or Need Based Scholarship.
 Thank you in advance for this consideration.

 Barbara Blatner is a playwright, poet and composer.
 In Fall 2010, New York Quarterly Books published her verse memoir about her mother’s death, The Still Position, and in 2012 brought out a second full-length poetry collection, Living with You.
 Her play Years of Sky was produced at 59E59 Theatres in New York City in the summer of 2013 by Scripts Up!, supported by a grant from the Driehaus Foundation, and won the Columbia-Greene Playwrights Contest and the New Works of Merit award; a revised version of the play was presented as a 2015 Great Plains Theatre Conference PlayLabs play.